Queen’s Relatives Killed In South Africa Car Crash While Returning From A Safari

 Two female relatives of Queen Elizabeth have been killed in a head-on collision in South Africa.
 The deceased have been identified as 53-year-old Louise Sword and her daughter, 13-year-old Tabitha Sword.
 The Sun reports that Louise’s brother, 55-year-old Tim Taylor, is married to Queen Elizabeth’s cousin Lady Helen Taylor.
 Tabitha was declared dead at the scene of the accident while Louise died later at the hospital.

 Louise and Tabitha Sword are said to have been returning from a holiday safari with family when the accident occurred.
 The family was likely heading to their lodge near Durban.
-The crash is believed to have happened when a car traveling in the fast lane stopped, causing the 60-year-old female driver of a Mercedes to swerve and sending them head-on into Sword’s oncoming SUV.
+The crash is believed to have happened when a car traveling in the fast lane stopped, causing the 60-year-old female driver of a Mercedes to swerve and send them head-on into Sword’s oncoming SUV.
 It occurred in KwaZulu-Natal, South Africa.
 Also in the SUV were Louise’s husband, 53-year-old Alistair, and son, 11-year-old Benjamin.
-Both of them were cut out of the vehicle and air-lifted to a hospital in Durban.
+Both of them were cut out of the vehicle and airlifted to a hospital in Durban.
 All were said to have been wearing their seatbelts.
 Alistair and Benjamin are in critical but stable condition.
 The driver of the Mercedes died at the scene shortly after the arrival of paramedics.

 The newspaper identified the deceased as Louise Sword‚ 53‚ and her daughter‚ Tabitha Sword. https://t.co/ZTHbwDcS3y